Let’s talk about docs for a little while.

 The plan is to:

-- Identify when and why each piece of context might be important to another programmer or client
+- Identify when and why each piece of context might be important

 - Document, briefly, at exactly the point where that piece of context will matter

 - Ensure that, if this piece of context ever becomes outdated, it changes itself, draws immediate attention to itself, or disappears altogether.

 The secret to making that work is to think beyond the README (or the Wiki, or the Confluence, or the readthedocs), and choose the appropriate documentation channel for each piece of context rather than using one tool for all of it.

 A Survey of Documentation Tools

 Let’s start with the obvious ones that get used for everything.
 We’ll discuss which situations suit them best.
 We’ll gradually progress toward the documentation tools that get less attention in discussions about documentation (and why I think they’re so great).